jopeo/jopeo/README.md

 ## Hi there 👋

-I am a fourth-year medical student at the **Carle Illinois College of Medicine**, the world's first engineering medical school.
+I am a fourth-year medical student at the **Carle Illinois College of Medicine**, the nation's first engineering medical school.

 My professional interests include cardiothoracic surgery and medical education.
 My research interests include applying technologies such as machine learning